irontec/ivozprovider/doc/sphinx/brand/peering/carrier_servers.rst

    those that validate our platform by IP) and Authentication (for those that won't).

-.. warning:: In case of defining multiple Peering Servers for a single Peering Contract, IvozProvider will balance and failover using all of them.
+.. warning:: In case of defining multiple Carrier Servers for a single Carrier, IvozProvider will balance and failover using all of them.
    Like with Application Servers, it will disable those who doesn't respond to our requests.